Privacy and Responsible Information Sharing Act 2024 and Record Keeping Obligations

 Some laws may require an organisation to publish (or “make available”) particular government records that may contain personal information, such as names or contact details.
 For example, Local Government Council Minutes and Agendas and Gift Registers are required under legislation, to be posted on a Local Government’s website.

-Section 22 of the PRIS Act provides that the IPPs do not apply to the handling of information contained in a document that is, among other things, published or available for inspection (whether for a fee or charge or not) under a written law.
+Section 22 of the PRIS Act provides that the Information Privacy Principles (IPPs) do not apply to the handling of information contained in a document that is, among other things, published or available for inspection (whether for a fee or charge or not) under a written law.

-However, if agencies maintain a public register, Part 2 Division 7 of the PRIS Act contains additional obligations regarding the handling of personal information in public registers that they will need to be mindful of.
+However, if agencies maintain a public register, Part 2 Division 7 of the PRIS Act contains additional obligations regarding the handling of personal information.

 Once personal information is properly de-identified, it no longer constitutes personal information.

-However, IPP entities must otherwise take reasonable steps to protect de-identified information from misuse and loss, and from unauthorised re-identification, access, modification or disclosure, in accordance with IPP 11.1.
+However, in accordance with IPP 11.1, an IPP entity must take reasonable steps to protect de-identified information from misuse and loss, and from unauthorised re-identification, access, modification or disclosure.

 Have a question or want to report a problem?